ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-instruction that the delegation
-present shall have the power to cast
-vote o any absentee.
-&quot; -Geo.
-G. Start, Sec&#x27;y.
-Editor Advertiser; The following
-named gentlemen were elected dele­
-gates from Nemaha City Precinct to
-the county Convention on the 24th :
-J..H- Dralne, John Blacklaw, Jeff.
-Chapman,:.
-Jno.
-P. Crbther, David
-Turtelot, J. A- Titus.
-We- admire
-your idea; of investigation.
-Yoursr
-- DELEGATE.
-The Glen Rock Delegation, chosen
-last Saturday to the Rapublican
-Countj&#x27; Convention are as follows:
-Frank Redfern, Stephen Miles, Emo­
-ry Neals, H. Thomas, and Mr. Jones.
-- Man&#x27;s Insignificance.,
 As the trials of life thicken.-and the
 dreams of other days fade, one by one
 In the deep vista of disappointed